University of Central Florida College of Engineering and Computer Science

 The University of Central Florida College of Engineering and Computer Science is an academic college of the University of Central Florida located in Orlando, Florida, United States.
-The college offers degrees in engineering, computer science and management systems, and houses UCF's Department of Electrical Engineering and Computer Science.
+The college offers degrees in engineering, computer science, information technology and management systems, and houses UCF's Department of Electrical Engineering and Computer Science.
 The dean of the college is Michael Georgiopoulos, Ph.D.

 UCF is listed as a university with "very high research activity" by The Carnegie Foundation for the Advancement of Teaching.
 With an enrollment of over 7,500 undergraduate and graduate students as of Fall 2012, the college is one of the premier engineering schools in the United States.
 The college is recognized by U.S. News & World Report as one of the nation's best Engineering schools, and as one of the world's best in the ARWU rankings.
 The university has made noted research contributions to modeling and simulation, digital media, and engineering and computer science.